Hub-of-Cringe-Nerds/Gellert19-VernamCipher/README.md

 Encoded Text File: EncodedText.txt
 Decoded Text File: DecodedText.txt

-You can change these on lines, 43, 42 and 70 respectively there are also locations that reference the default names that can be changed just by searching for them.
+You can change these values at the top of the program.